COMPUTER ALGORITHMS AND ARCHITECTURE - 2022/3

 For the module, students will receive formative assessment/feedback in the following ways.

-- By means of unassessed tutorial problem sheets.
-Solutions to these are presented during class-discussion sessions in lectures, as well as on model solutions being available on SurreyLearn.
+- By means of tutorial problem sheets.
+Solutions to these are presented during class-discussion sessions in lectures/tutorials, with model solutions provided on SurreyLearn,

 - Microprocessors have penetrated everyday life – from our smart-phones to our cars.
 Understanding the operations of a common microprocessor and how it is designed provides the students with skills to analyse and comments on physical processor architectures.
 This module aims to present the MIPS processor design and its evolution, from basic reduced instruction set languages, such as assembly, through to complex memory systems and co-processors.